codeyoungstown/code-youngstown-slack-bot/README.md

+# Code Youngstown Bot

+This is the repo for [Code Youngstown's](https://codeyoungstown.com/) Slack bot.
+The bot currently does the following:

+- Asks new members to introduce themselves in the `#intro` channel
+- Asks everyone what they are working on in the `#waywo` Slack channel every Thursday

 # Botkit Starter Kit for Slack Bots

 This repo contains everything you need to get started building a Slack bot with [Botkit](https://botkit.ai) and [Botkit Studio](https://botkit.ai).